Andrewwango/andrewwango.github.io/_posts/2022-07-01-iib_project.markdown

 tags: [research, machine-learning, cambridge] # add tag
 ---

-This is a quick write-up of my IIB Masters project, titled *"Dynamic latent spaces with statistical finite elements"*, for submission to the MEng Engineering degree.
-Full project thesis on its way...
+This is a quick write-up of my IIB Masters project, titled *"Dynamic latent spaces with statistical finite elements"*, for submission to the MEng Engineering degree, for which I was awarded a 1st class and a Distinction.
+Find my [project thesis abstract here](https://andrewwango.github.io/assets/pdf/iib_abstract.pdf), and my [full project thesis here](https://andrewwango.github.io/assets/pdf/iib_report.pdf).

 Andrew Wang, supervised by [Prof. Mark Girolami](https://prof-girolami.uk/) in the [Computational Statistics and Machine Learning](https://csml-cam.github.io) group in the Department of Civil Engineering at the University of Cambridge.